 So we checked all the search engines for those flights plus my Sydney to the US flight, plus the domestic US flights.
 It becomes a headache with all the combinations and timing of connections, but it can be worth it.

-But then we found a new favourite –> Hipmunk.
+But then we found a new favorite –> Hipmunk.

 By searching Hipmunk we saved $100 over all the other search engines on our Sydney to Perth flight.
 We’re now flying with Jetstar on this leg.
-And Hipmunk were cheaper than by going direct to the Virgin or Jetstar website – we will be trying them on every trip from now on!
+And Hipmunk was cheaper than by going directly to the Virgin or Jetstar website – we will be trying them on every trip from now on!

 10. Check car rental prices

 After all that, we then had to run the car rental price numbers!
 Our Facebook community gave us some great tips on their preferred car rental companies.

 The best we found was hiring a car for the two weeks was cheaper than flying to D.C.
 It does involve five-hour drive, but really when you add in all the time you have to spend waiting at airports now, it won’t take us that much longer.
 (As long as D.C traffic is okay, which 10 years ago it wasn’t!)